MSE – Multiple Stabilized Enzymes

 WHAT MSE DOES:

-The major advantage of using MSE is to increase the digestibility of food.
+The major advantage of using multiple stabilized enzymes is to increase the digestibility of food.
 MSE can increase the digestibility by 8-10% in ruminants (animals having 3 or 4 stomach compartments) and 12-14% in monogastrics (animals with one stomach compartment).
 This means swine can gain the same amount on 12-14% less feed.
 This increase in digestibility also means that the animals absorb more vitamins and minerals.
 With less waste being produced, there is consequently less stool matter and less undegrated material in the stools.
 That means less odors!

 The bacteria, fungi and yeast included in MSE also provides your animal with a probiotics source.
 Probiotics (now termed DFM’s) are beneficial in increasing digestion factors and acting as a safe-guard during times of stress.
 The following article gives an explanation on the importance of DFM’s and compares them to antibiotics.